bayerf42/Lox68k/doc/extensions.md

     but **reals shouldn't be compared for equality anyway**.
 And don't use reals as instance keys or `case` branch selectors for the same reason.

-However, if you really want to compare reals for numeric equality, you can use the `equal` native, which also does type conversion, so `equal(3, 3.0)` is `true`.
+However, if you really want to compare reals for numeric equality, you can use an expression like `a >= b and a <= b` which also does type conversion.

 ## Minor extensions